 Example Hole 1.
 Establish your tee shot’s target landing area: 387 yard hole minus 250 yards (the average drive of your player) = 137 yard mark; plus or minus the slope on your range finder; downhill will show something like [250 yards playing 235]; uphill [250 yards playing 265].
 Look in the yardage book for a spot that is near your target yardage.

-At the tee, talk to your player about target and shot shape options.
-If they want, give them a visual point of reference to work the ball to or away from.
-Be ready to provide more specific information about the hole, e.g. “It’s 220 to carry the bunker on the left.”
+Allow your player to focus on getting a feel for shaping the shot towards the desired target by keeping line and target suggestions “positive”.
+If they want, give them a visual point of reference to work the ball to or away from, but don’t say, “We need to watch out for the water on the right.”
+Instead, select a start or finish point based on a clearly visible landmark downrange.
+Be ready to provide more specific information about the hole, e.g. “It’s 290 to carry the bunker on the left.”
 If they need a more detailed visual point of reference be specific.
 Don’t just say, “Target on that tree just past the right edge of the fairway.”
 Which of the several trees out there are you talking about?

-Players who like to work the ball right-to-left or left-to-right, love to shape their shots away from trouble, towards the intended target.
-You might tell them, “Work the ball away from the right fairway bunker towards center.
-Once you tell a shot-maker that, they’ll dial in the line and, more times than not, hit a perfect shot.
+Players who like to work the ball right-to-left or left-to-right, love to shape their shots away from the start line, towards the intended target.
+Once you show a shot-maker the line, they’ll dial it in and, more times than not, hit a perfect shot.
 Whenever you make a shot-shape suggestion however, be careful that you’re not recommending a draw into a hook-wind or a fade into a slice-wind without factoring in the run out along the flight of the ball.
 A perfect shot-shape for any given hole on a calm practice day could result in OB under windy conditions so, don’t forget to factor that in.
-That recommendation into a hook wind could change into a – low power cut; straight; or low stinger under windy conditions.
+That recommendation into could change into a – low power cut; straight; or low stinger under windy conditions.

 Calculate the difference between the back tee or white line and where the tee box is set up for that day’s play.
 You can adjust your target forward or if you want to maintain the original target’s landing zone, adjust the club/shot accordingly.